Tuesday, October 22, 2019

 Dear Jack,

-I know this will embarrass you, however, that isn't my intention.
+I realize this may be embarrassing, but that wasn't my intention.
 It's just that you are my very first grandchild.
-And, today you are turning 18 years old.
+And today you are turning 18.
 It is shocking to me that 18 years have flown by so quickly.
 As I look back over the last couple of decades, so much has changed for all of us.

-When I first heard that my daughter was going to be having a baby, I thought you were going to be a girl.
+When I first heard that my daughter was going to have a baby, I thought it would be a girl.
 A granddaughter--her name, I was told, was going to be Olivia.
 It's a beautiful name, I loved it.
 We were all set to welcome baby Olivia into our lives.
-I flew out to California for your great big gigantic baby shower.
+I flew out to California for your great-big-gigantic baby shower.
 It was awesome.
 Everything was pink and roses and girly.
 Absolutely beautiful.
-Funny thing though--let me tell you a little story, a sidebar if you will.
+Funny thing, though--let me tell you a little story, a sidebar if you will.
 Grandpa and I were shopping for baby gifts one day when a strange thing happened.
 I remember exactly what went down.
-We were standing in the baby clothing department in Dillards.
-And, all of a sudden my hand went to a little baby boy's outfit.
+We were standing in the baby clothing department in Dillard's.
+And, all of a sudden, my hand went to a little baby boy's outfit.
 And for just a slight second--my breath caught.
 Grandpa, sensing something was wrong, asked me.
-I said to him, don't say anything, but for just a minute I had the feeling, when I touched this little outfit, well, I wished she (your mom) was having a boy.
+I said to him, " Don't say anything, but for just a minute I had the feeling, when I touched this little outfit, well, I wished she (your mom) was having a boy.
 I immediately covered my mouth and made grandpa promise to never utter a word.
 I felt a little disloyal, you know?
-And, then you came.
+And then you came.
 Surprise!
 Baby Jack.
-When your dad called to give us the news, that they had had a baby boy instead of a girl, I didn't believe him.
-I said--put your mom on the phone, I knew she wouldn't lie to me.
+When your dad called to tell us they had had a baby boy instead of a girl, I didn't believe him.
+I said — Put your mom on the phone.
+I knew she wouldn't lie to me.
 But, sure enough, it turns out a baby boy had been born.

 You might have heard this story a hundred times, but I want it on paper.
 Whatever, you know what I mean.
 I was waiting patiently for the phone call when your mom went into labor.
-Your mom had to choose, did she want me to come when she delivered you or afterward to help out.
+Your mom had to choose: did she want me to come when she delivered you or afterward to help out?
 She chose the latter.
-So, when you were a week old, I flew back out to California and stayed for a bit and helped in any way I could.
+So, when you were a week old, I flew back out to California, stayed for a bit, and helped in any way I could.
 Oh my gosh, I remember the first time I held you.
-You felt exactly just like one of my own babies the first time I held them.
-All squishy, and tiny and a perfect fit in my arms.
+You felt exactly like one of my own babies the first time I held them.
+All squishy, tiny, and a perfect fit in my arms.
 You felt like you were mine.
 I loved you intensely from that moment forward.
-In fact, when I had to fly back home (which I cried the entire flight) I felt as though I had actually given birth to you and left you with my daughter to raise.
+In fact, when I had to fly back home (which I cried the entire flight), I felt as though I had actually given birth to you and left you with my daughter to raise.
 It felt as if I had given you away.
-My heart was broken and I couldn't wait to see you and hold you again.
-What a special little guy you were, so many people loved you.
-You were such a good baby, so sweet and you had such a gentle spirit.
+My heart was broken, and I couldn't wait to see you and hold you again.
+What a special little guy you were.
+So many people loved you.
+You were such a good baby, so sweet, and you had such a gentle spirit.

-I think it's time now to start wrapping this up.
+I think it's time to start wrapping this up now.
 I don't want to bore you or get too sappy.
-So, one more thing OK?
-I love you little Jack.
+So, one more thing, OK?
+I love you, little Jack.
 I think you are special.
 I believe with my whole heart that God has a plan for your life.
 I, for one, am excited to see what's in store for you.
 My prayer is that you always remember God's great love for you.
-And, that as you grow older, you will come to accept and serve Him.
+And that as you grow older, you will come to accept and serve Him.
 That you learn to walk humbly before Him, and that you recognize the fact that God will never leave you or forsake you.
-He's always there Jack, whether you feel it or not.
+He's always there, Jack, whether you feel it or not.
 He never leaves us.
 And, I pray that one day you have a dynamic relationship with the God that I love.

 May He always protect you, love you, and guide you.
 And, may you always feel the deep love of your grandmother until the day that you take your very last breath.